 Introduction to Banking Ombudsman Scheme

-Scheduled Commercial Banks
+- Scheduled Commercial Banks

-Regional Rural Banks
+- Regional Rural Banks

-Select Cooperative Banks
+- Select Cooperative Banks

-Limitation of power of the Banking Ombudsman
+Limitation of the power of the Banking Ombudsman

 The Banking Ombudsman can address a wide range of complaints, including but not limited to:

-Failure to meet commitments: Actions not being taken as early as they should and poor quality of services being offered by the bank.
+- Failure to meet commitments: Actions not being taken as early as they should, and poor quality of services being offered by the bank.

-Service issues: Concerning ATM services, online banking or bad handling.
+- Service issues: Concerning ATM services, online banking or bad handling.

-Steps to file complaint with Banking Ombudsman
+Steps to file a complaint with the Banking Ombudsman

 If you want to file a complaint with the Banking Ombudsman, follow these steps for a smooth process: